s-20/unnamed/Skills.md

 ### Starting Characters - Talents

 New characters start with two Talents.
-You can trade one or both of these starting Talents for 5 Skills each.
-Gaining new Talents is difficult; see [Advancement](Advancement.md) for more details.
+Gaining new Talents is difficult if not outright impossible; see [Advancement](Advancement.md) for more details.

 ### Talent List